Skip to main content

 Personal Website

-David is a 5th-year Ph.D. candidate, CANSSI Ontario Multidisciplinary Doctoral (Mdoc) trainee, and Data Sciences Institute Doctoral Fellow in the Department of Statistical Sciences supervised by Profs.
-Gwen Eadie, Patrick Brown, and Roberto Abraham.
+David is a postdoctoral fellow and recent Ph.D. graduate working with Gwen Eadie, Patrick Brown, and Roberto Abraham.
 His research focuses on spatial statistics and Bayesian computation.
-Specifically, He is developing various spatial point process models to detect and study elusive Ultra-Diffuse Galaxies.
+Specifically, he is developing various spatial point process models to detect and study elusive Ultra-Diffuse Galaxies.
 He also designs fast, approximate Bayesian computational methods for large and complex statistical models.
-Most recently, David and his fellow Ph.D.'s Ziang Zhang and Ziyi Liu have been working on a novel Bayesian computational method called Bayesian Optimization Sequential Surrogate (BOSS) that can serve as a fast and reliable alternative to Markov chain Monte Carlo (MCMC) methods for fitting highly complex and computationally intensive models.

 A picture of Mairead Heiger.